 Here are some of the possible repercussions of refusing DWI chemical testing in Missouri.

-License revocation.
 Drivers who refuse a lawful request by an officer to take a breath, blood, or urine test face a one-year license revocation.
-And if the driver has any prior alcohol-related enforcement-contacts (alcohol-related suspensions and revocations and DWI convictions), a minimum six-month ignition interlock device (IID) requirement will follow the revocation.
+And if the driver has any prior alcohol-related enforcement contacts (alcohol-related suspensions and revocations and DWI convictions), a minimum six-month ignition interlock device (IID) requirement will follow the revocation.

 To be eligible for limited driving privileges during a refusal revocation, the motorist must provide proof that all vehicles he or she intends to drive are equipped with an IID.

-The revocation and IID requirement are separate from any criminal consequences resulting from a DWI conviction and can be imposed even if the DWI charge is ultimately dismissed.
+The revocation and IID requirements are separate from any criminal consequences resulting from a DWI conviction and can be imposed even if the DWI charge is ultimately dismissed.

 If you've been arrested for driving while intoxicated in Missouri, you should talk to a DWI lawyer.
 DWI law is complicated and constantly changing.
 A qualified DWI attorney can tell you how the law applies to your case and help you decide on the best way to handle your case.